Lonnie Warwick: After football

-He became a coach for the Washington Redskins for several years, where he also occasionally suited up as a player.
-He coached semi-professional teams in West Virginia, and with the Denver Gold of the United States Football League.
-He currently resides in Mount Hope in Fayette County, West Virginia where he helps out local high school football teams.
+Warwick became a coach for the Washington Redskins for several years, where he also occasionally suited up as a player.
+He coached at Salem University, semi-professional teams in West Virginia, and with the Denver Gold of the United States Football League.
+He later resided in Mount Hope in Fayette County, West Virginia, where he helped out local high school football teams.

+Warwick died on October 28, 2024, at the age of 82.